Food safety Medical Marijuana

 Oklahoma State Department of Health Encourages CBD and Medical Marijuana Establishments to Obtain Food Licenses.

-As a requirement under existing state law, the Oklahoma State Department of Health (OSDH) is encouraging current businesses manufacturing or selling food products infused with or containing CBD and/or medical marijuana to obtain their food licenses by April 26.
+As a requirement under existing state law, the Oklahoma State Department of Health (OSDH) is encouraging current and future businesses manufacturing or selling food products infused with or containing CBD and/or medical marijuana to obtain their food licenses by contacting your local health department.
+You must also meet all guidelines from the Oklahoma Medical Marijuana Authority found here.

 Based on current definition in state statute and recent reports by consumers, many of these new, available CBD and medical marijuana products being purchased are recognized as food.
 Examples of commonly available products which are considered food under Oklahoma law include, but are not limited to: